 The Eruda could become an interesting product for people who are losing mobility due to age or illness, but want to continue moving around and tending to activities.
 The capacity to stand with a little help from the transporter would help them keep the same range as when they were younger.
 The Eruda could also attract people with current disabilities as they could gain capacities they wouldn’t have in other circumstances.

-I would like to thank Martin Rico, who created the images of the Eruda concept.
+The Eruda concept was imagined in July 2016 by Charles Bombardier and designed by Martin Rico.
 Martin lives near Buenos Aires, Argentina.
 He studied Design at the University of Buenos Aires and now works as a Freelance Industrial Designer.
 Martin also created the images of the Troubadour waste management robot yacht and the Mercuri personal jet.